Neural network illustration — nodes and connections emerging from code

 • NumPy (pip install numpy)

-• Matplotlib (optional, for visualization: pip install matplotlib)
+• Matplotlib (optional, for visualising training progress: pip install matplotlib)

 import numpy as np